 {Massive open online Courses (MOOCs') B.Tech students can avail the facility of earning up to a maximum of 5% credits of their degree requirements through MOOCs.
 MOOC courses eligible for this purpose are the courses offered by NPTEL / SWAYAM / EDX / Course by any other reputed organisation approved by the department only.
 The student shall obtain prior approval of the Head of the Department before registering for MOOC's.
 MOOC courses can be taken in lieu of Elective courses such as Open Electives & Professional Electives (pertaining to their branch only) and Employability Enhancement Courses.
-No Core, Lb or Project Course can be dropped in lieu of MOOC.
-The student shall submit course Title, institute which offered MOOC, Examination system and Credits of the Course, duration of course.
-After sections on the MOOC and a course which is Credits of the Course, duration of course.
-After sections on the MOOC and a course which is Credits of the Course, duration of course.
+No Core, Lab or Project Course can be dropped in lieu of MOOC.
+The student shall submit course Title, institute which offered MOOC, Examir Credits of the Course, duration of course.
+After deciding on the MOOC and a course v as its equivalent in the curriculum a student can enrol for it and clear it any time as per his/her convenience and obtain the assessment certificate.

-M.E,Ph.D.,FIE,FIETE,MNAFEN,MISTE,MIEEE PRINCIPAL R G M College of Engg. & Tech., (Autonomous) NANDYAL-518 501, Kurnool (Dt), A.P.
+Dr K. THIRUPATHI REDDY DE (Mach, M. Teck, Ph.D.
+MISTE ASME Professor & Head of M.E and Still MENS Department of Mechanical Engineering RG.M.
+College of Engg. & Tech.
+(Autonomeus NANDYAL 518 501, Kurnool (Dist), A.P Dr. T. JAYACHANDRA PRASAD MEPID, FIE FIETE MIAFEN, MISTE MIEEE PRINCIPAL R G M College of Engg. & Tech., (Autonomous) NANDYAL-518 501, Kurnool (Dt), A.P.